Brent-Murray/CodingCrossover/README.md

-import geopandas as gpd                                             # For vector data import numpy as np                                                  # For numerical data import pandas as pd                                                 # For tabular data manipulation from rasterio.features import rasterize                             # For rasterizing vector data from rasterio.mask import mask                                      # For masking raster data from rasterio.warp import calculate_default_transform, reproject    # For raster reprojection
+import geopandas as gpd                                             # For vector data import numpy as np                                                  # For numerical data import pandas as pd                                                 # For tabular data manipulation import matplotlib.pyplot as plt                                     # For creating visulizations from rasterio.features import rasterize                             # For rasterizing vector data from rasterio.mask import mask                                      # For masking raster data from rasterio.warp import calculate_default_transform, reproject    # For raster reprojection